 Writing about it was depressing for me, as I don’t really enjoy playing the game due to it constantly removing combat mechanics in favor of dodge and punish and its constant emphasis on story, which gets boring fast.
-I honestly do enjoy the game at the outset, when the mechanics are more present.
-The constant story interruptions and lack of any real skip button brought me to tears; I ended up barely beating the game three times for this article, often reading a book while the cutscenes played out on my later playthroughs.
-While a later patch did try to alleviate this, it felt like a wasted effort that came (far) too late.
+I honestly did enjoy the game at the outset, when the mechanics are more present.
+The constant story interruptions and lack of any real skip button brought me to tears as I played the game at launch, not being able to enjoy the patched version; I ended up barely beating the game three times for this article, often reading a book while the cutscenes played out on my later playthroughs.

-To me though, God of War 2018 is a game that scares me.
+Though this will sound harsh, allow me to lift the veil a bit and just write what I feel without holding back: God of War 2018 is a game that scares me.
 It shows, if anything else, the state of both the hobby and the media surrounding it.
-A man can grab an existing and loved property, change it to what is currently popular and call it his new artistic vision.
-Pair that with a media that suddenly hates the games it used to give almost perfect scores to – calling them dumb, childish and sexist while originally defending them as generation defining games – in the hopes of presenting this new game in a bigger and brighter light, and your faith starts to dwindle.
+One can grab an existing and loved property, change it to what is currently popular and call it his new artistic vision.
+Pair that with a media that suddenly hates the games it used to give almost perfect scores to – calling them dumb, childish and sexist while originally defending them as generation defining games – in the hopes of presenting this new game in a bigger and brighter light, and faith starts to dwindle.

 I would not at all be surprised that when a follow-up game changes the formula again, this game will be ripped apart for being a kids action game and lacking in depth: a shame if you ask me.
 Hating on one product to promote another only shows weakness in my eyes and a lack of faith in your product.
 This is even sadder when said journalists, when asked, note they never even played the originals.

-God of War 2018 is the first real attempt of transforming an action game to a bigger success though.
+God of War 2018 is the first real succes at transforming an action game to a bigger property though.
 It was tried before with DmC: Devil May Cry and also the original Ninja Gaiden 3 – both of which failed.
-With Devil May Cry V now a succes though, it will be interesting to see how God of War 2018‘s sequel will handle things.
+With Devil May Cry V now a succes, it will be interesting to see how God of War 2018‘s sequel will handle things.

 Personally I’m all behind a new vision or a new direction as long as it isn’t for the sake of money, which this sadly reeks of.
 God of War changed to what was popular within the singleplayer playing field, which it already tried to break away from with Ascension’s focus on multiplayer.
 Perhaps Cory really wanted to make this, we’ll never know.
 Watching developer interviews isn’t the way to get the real information, as you never know where the marketing ends and the person begins.